bregman-arie/devops-exercises/README.md

 * Hypertext Transfer Protocol (HTTP) - used for the webpages on the internet
 * Simple Mail Transfer Protocol (SMTP) - email transmission
-* Telecommunications Network - (TELNET) - terminal emulation to allow client access to telnet server
+* Telecommunications Network - (TELNET) - terminal emulation to allow a client access to a telnet server
-* File Transfer Protocol (FTP) - facilitates transfer of files between any two machines
+* File Transfer Protocol (FTP) - facilitates the transfer of files between any two machines
 * Domain Name System (DNS) - domain name translation
-* Dynamic Host Configuration Protocol (DHCP) - allocates IP addresses, subnet masks and gateways to hosts
+* Dynamic Host Configuration Protocol (DHCP) - allocates IP addresses, subnet masks, and gateways to hosts
-* Simple Network Management Protocol (SNMP) - gathers data of devices on the network
+* Simple Network Management Protocol (SNMP) - gathers data on devices on the network
 </b></details>

 <details>
-<summary>Give examples of protocols found in the network Layer</summary><br><b>
+<summary>Give examples of protocols found in the Network Layer</summary><br><b>

 * Internet Protocol (IP) - assists in routing packets from one machine to another
 * Internet Control Message Protocol (ICMP) - lets one know what is going such as error messages and debugging information